xieweiAlex/English_Learning/words/2018/words-Feb.md

+Jimmy Kimmel might be America's conscience but he'll still do anything for a laugh.
+Hit the jackpot

+Xi Jinping and the Perils of One-Person Rule in China.
+I did this all in my little, trusty notebook, and I figured I would share this with the wider community to spur on some thought about the media we use in programming and the interaction we have with that media

+President cites Zhou Enlai's dedication to rejuvenation.

+New ideas have to connect with what's already there, like pieces of jigsaw puzzle.

+I hope reading this was illuminating for you!

+Dow drops 500 points on news of Trump's steel tariffs.

-Legends don't take bath, they use deodorant.
+Legends don't take bath, they use **deodorant**.

-I want to cordially invite you to the All-Hands Meeting this Friday.
+I want to **cordially** invite you to the All-Hands Meeting this Friday.

 A delicious salad with natural, **chili-lime** chicken breast, **romaine lettuce**, **cheddar cheese**, black beans, **corn**, **grape tomatoes**, **cilantro**, and **jicama**.
 Served with **tortilla strips**, **chipotle ranch dressing** and a lime **wedge** on the side.